Rocket Power

-Rocket Power is an American animated television series created by Arlene Klasky and Gábor Csupó and produced by Klasky Csupo and Nickelodeon Animation Studio for Nickelodeon.
+Rocket Power is an American animated television series created by Arlene Klasky and Gábor Csupó and produced by Klasky Csupo and Nickelodeon Animation Studio that aired on Nickelodeon from August 16, 1999 to July 30, 2004.
 The show centers on the daily lives of Otto, Reggie, Twister and Sam, four pre-adolescent children with an interest in extreme sports such as skateboarding and surfing while also getting into various situations.

-The series aired on Nickelodeon from August 16, 1999 to July 30, 2004.

 Premise

-Rocket Power revolves around the day-to-day zany hijinks and adventures of a gang of four young and fiercely loyal friends; the adventurous and vain sports enthusiast and perfectionist: Otto Rocket; his tomboyish and kind-hearted older sister: Regina "Reggie" Rocket; Otto's dim-witted but loyal best friend and videographer: Maurice "Twister" Rodriguez; and the brainy techno whiz kid and relative newcomer: Sam "Squid" Dullard — who live in the fictional Southern California beach community of Ocean Shores where they spend their free time playing varied extreme sports (such as skateboarding, surfing, snowboarding, biking, street hockey, etc.), getting into a wide variety of situations and overcoming the trials and challenges of growing up.
+Rocket Power revolves around the day-to-day hijinks and adventures of a group of four friends; the adventurous and vain sports enthusiast and perfectionist: Otto Rocket; his tomboyish and kind-hearted older sister: Regina "Reggie" Rocket; Otto's dim-witted but loyal best friend and videographer: Maurice "Twister" Rodriguez; and the brainy techno whiz kid and relative newcomer: Sam "Squid" Dullard — who live in the fictional Southern California beach community of Ocean Shores where they spend their free time playing varied extreme sports (such as skateboarding, surfing, snowboarding, biking, street hockey, etc.) and getting into various situations while overcoming the many trials and challenges of growing up.

 Otto and Reggie live with their widowed strict but loving father and veteran surfer, Ray "Raymundo" Rocket, who along with his best friend and business partner, Tito Makani, owns and operates the Shore Shack, a combination burger joint and surf rental shop where the gang usually hang out.
 In most episodes, they get involved in competitions, but end up learning their friendship is more important than winning.